Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning: Methodology

-BAMCP (\cite{DBLP:journals/jair/GuezSD13}) has been successful in solving large-scale BAMDPs, as detailed in Appendix \ref{bamcp}, but it is limited to scenarios with discrete state and action spaces.
-In this subsection, we introduce an online planning method to approximate the Bayes-optimal policy at a decision point $(s, h)$. ($h$ denotes the transition history that ends at $s$.)
-In particular, this method can be used to solve BAMDPs with continuous states and actions.
-Specifically, we adopt double progressive widening (DPW, \cite{DBLP:conf/lion/CouetouxHSTB11, DBLP:conf/pkdd/AugerCT13}), which maintains a finite list of chance nodes to be searched at each decision point and incrementally adds a new chance node to the list based on the visitation counts.
-For a node $(s, h)$, a new action $a$ is sampled (with the current policy) and added to its children set $C((s, h))$, if $\left \lfloor {N((s, h))^\alpha}\right \rfloor \geq |C((s, h))|$, where $\alpha \in (0, 1)$ is a hyperparameter that controls the growth rate and $N$ denotes the visitation counts.
-Otherwise, an action will be sampled from $C((s, h))$ according to the UCT (\cite{DBLP:conf/ecml/KocsisS06}) rule.
-Similarly, to handle the infinitely many possible transitions, a new next state \(s'\) is added to the children set \(C((s, h), a)\) only if \(\left \lfloor {N((s, h), a)^\beta}\right \rfloor \geq |C((s, h), a)|\) (\(\beta \in (0, 1)\)).
-Otherwise, the least visited child in \(C((s, h), a)\) will be selected as the next state.
-With DPW, the sets of possible actions or next states for search are all finite, allowing deep search as in discrete scenarios, and the more promising states and actions (with higher $N$) have more subsequent branches, thereby reducing corresponding estimation uncertainty.
-However, directly integrating DPW and BAMCP (i.e., Algorithm \ref{alg:1}) likely cannot solve BAMDPs with continuous state and action spaces.
-As introduced in Appendix \ref{bamcp}, BAMCP relies on root sampling, which samples dynamics functions (from $b(\theta)$) only at the root node and follows a specific dynamics function throughout a simulation procedure.
-However, the rationale of root sampling (i.e., Lemma \ref{lem:1}) does not hold when applying DPW\footnote{The last equality of Eq. (\ref{root_sampling}) does not hold, since $\Tilde{b}(\theta|has') \propto \tilde{b}(\theta|ha) \widetilde{\mathcal{P}}_\theta(s'|s, a) \neq \tilde{b}(\theta|ha) \mathcal{P}_\theta(s'|s, a)$. \(\widetilde{\mathcal{P}}_\theta(s'|s, a)\) represents the state transition distribution when applying DPW, which differs from the true distribution \(\mathcal{P}_\theta(s'|s, a)\), as dictated by the DPW rule.}.
-Also, BAMCP assumes that the reward function is certain rather than a function of $\theta$.
+\textbf{Double Progressive Widening (DPW):} DPW \citep{DBLP:conf/lion/CouetouxHSTB11, DBLP:conf/pkdd/AugerCT13} is a technique to extend the use of MCTS to continuous state and action spaces.
+Instead of exploring all possible actions and next states, DPW maintains a finite list of options to search at each decision node, incrementally adding new options to the list based on the visitation counts of that decision node.
+To be specific, for a node $(s, h)$, a new action $a$ is sampled (with the current policy $\pi$) and added to its children set $C((s, h))$, if $\left \lfloor {N((s, h))^\alpha}\right \rfloor \geq |C((s, h))|$, where $\alpha \in (0, 1)$ is a hyperparameter that controls the growth rate and $N$ denotes the visitation counts of $(s, h)$.
+Otherwise, an action is selected from existing options in $C((s, h))$ according to the UCT \citep{DBLP:conf/ecml/KocsisS06} rule.
+Similarly, to handle the infinitely many possible state transitions in stochastic environments, a new next state \(s'\) is added to the children set \(C((s, h), a)\) only if \(\left \lfloor {N((s, h), a)^\beta}\right \rfloor \geq |C((s, h), a)|\) (\(\beta \in (0, 1)\)).
+Otherwise, the least visited child in \(C((s, h), a)\) will be selected as the next state. \textbf{With DPW, the sets of possible actions or next states to explore are finite, allowing deep tree search as in discrete scenarios.}